pelya/dpmaster-udp-hole-punching/readme.txt

 their own master servers (this is the case of Tremulous, for instance).

-If you want to use the DP master protocol in one of your software, take a look at the "PROTOCOL" section in "doc/techinfo.txt" for further explanations.
+If you want to use the DP master protocol in one of your software, take a look at the section "USING DPMASTER WITH YOUR GAME" in "doc/techinfo.txt" for further explanations.
 It is pretty easy to implement, and if you ask politely, chances are you will be able to find someone that will let you use his running dpmaster if you can't get your own.

 Although dpmaster is being primarily developed on a Linux PC, it is regularly compiled and tested on Windows XP, OpenBSD, and Mac OS X. It has also been run